A-Z Index

 Communicability

-Per the CDC, people with SARS-CoV-2 infection are likely most infectious in the first 5 days of illness.
+People with SARS-CoV-2 infection are likely most infectious in the first 5 days of illness.
+Most otherwise healthy individuals will have stopped shedding the virus by the 10th day after symptom onset.

 Isolation duration and requirements for COVID-19 cases and close contacts vary by setting.
 See setting-specific B73 chapters for details.